 The authors demonstrate that field studies are an important and a much-needed element of contemporary social psychology and that abandoning this method would be at a great loss for the field.
-Examining successful examples of field studies, including those by Sheriff & Sheriff, studies of obedience by Hofling or the studies of stereotypes of the Chinese by LaPiere, they explore the advantages and limitations of the field study method, whilst offering practical guidance on how it can be used in experiments now and in the future.
-Covering the history and decline of the field study method, particularly in the wake of the replication crisis, the text argues for the revival the field study method by demonstrating the importance of studying the behaviour of subjects in real-life, rather than laboratory conditions.
-In fact, the results point to certain variables and research phenomena that can be captured only using field studies.
-In the final section, the authors also explain the methods to follow when conducting field studies, to make sure they are methodologically correct and meet the criteria of contemporary expectations regarding statistical calculations, while also ensuring that it is conducted ethically.
+Examining successful examples of field studies, including those by Sherif and Sherif, studies of obedience by Hofling, or the studies of stereotypes of the Chinese by LaPiere, they explore the advantages and limitations of the field study method, whilst offering practical guidance on how it can be used in experiments now and in the future.
+Covering the history and decline of the field study method, particularly in the wake of the replication crisis, the text argues for the revival the field study method by demonstrating the importance of studying the behaviour of subjects in real life, rather than laboratory conditions.
+In fact, the results point to certain variables and research phenomena that can only be captured using field studies.
+In the final section, the authors also explain the methods to follow when conducting field studies, to make sure they are methodologically correct and meet the criteria of contemporary expectations regarding statistical calculations, while also ensuring that they are conducted ethically.

 This is an essential reading for graduate and undergraduate students and academics in social psychology taking courses on methodology, and researchers looking to use field study methods in their research.

 - Is Social Psychology still a Science of Human Behavior?

 - The Field Study in Social Psychology – The History of Research Conducted Using the Field Study Method

 - Field Study Vs. Other Research Methods – A Comparison

 - Internal and External Validity: Enemies or Friends?